zgoad1/VILE/README.md

 **- C -**
 - Fencer arms do not calculate bounds (disappear when main body is off camera)
+- every time you target something while the reticle is gray, it will fade in again after a few seconds
 - you can sometimes attack while falling from Attack1d and it sometimes triggers an extra landing animation (land is triggered during Attack1a)
 - the tunnel is a bug says tristan